buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 ### Ordering

 Once you are ready to unleash your creation upon the world, export gerber files of your PCB by going to File->Fabrication outputs.
 Since we are going to use JLCPCB, you'll need to configure the output to match [their requirements](https://jlcpcb.com/help/article/how-to-generate-gerber-and-drill-files-in-kicad-9).
-If you use the Fabrication Toolkit plugin, you can use it instead which will generate the gerbers (in a convenient zip package) as well as all the other files you're going to need.
+If you have the Fabrication Toolkit plugin, you can use it instead which will generate the gerbers (in a convenient zip package) as well as all the other files you're going to need.
 Either way, once you've exported something, head on over to your fabricator of choice.
 Most places will require you to place a minimum order of PCBs (because making them is costly).
 JLCPCB and PCBWay both have a minimum order quantity of 5.
 You can choose to keep only 1 of them but if you're paying for 5, you might as well get 5.
 You can share the extras with your friends! :D

 The default values in JLCPCB are perfectly fine for a keyboard, because keyboards are very undemanding.
 The only changes I made were to switch the PCB color to black so that it would match the board I'm cloning, and the surface finish from HASL to lead-free HASL because I don't want to be responsible for making people more stupid than they already are.